 In [insert state name], health insurance coverage is also available in the market outside the [insert name of state exchange].
 However, if consumers want to take advantage of premium tax credits to help pay for part of their premiums or for cost sharing assistance, they must buy coverage through the [insert name of state exchange].
 (See Question 83 and Question 84.)

-Consumers may buy plans in the market outside the exchange that aren’t required to cover the EHB, such as fixed indemnity plans, short-term policies, or insurance coverage and discount plans that include only specialty or ancillary services (for example, hearing, chiropractic, etc.) Note, though, that these policies do not have to comply with ACA reforms such as the prohibition on excluding coverage for pre-existing conditions.
+Consumers may buy plans in the market outside the exchange that aren’t required to cover the essential health benefits (EHB), such as fixed indemnity plans, short-term policies, or insurance coverage and discount plans that include only specialty or ancillary services (for example, hearing, chiropractic, etc.) Note, though, that these policies do not have to comply with ACA reforms such as the prohibition on excluding coverage for pre-existing conditions.
 (See Question 4.)
 The NAIC has some resources discussing these types of plans:

 www.insureuonline.org/consumer_guide_cancer.pdf